lrebelo/Notes/Linux/nodejs_install.md

-# Nodejs LTS (6.x) install for debian Linux 8
+# Nodejs LTS (8.x) install for debian Linux 8

 **I normally do this throught as root rather than sudo for spead sake when configuring on a server not a dev machine**

-_curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -_
+`curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -`

-_sudo apt-get install nodejs_
+`sudo apt-get install nodejs_`

-_apt-get install build-essential_
+`apt-get install build-essential`

 **IF using ElementaryOS Loki**

-- go: _sudo nano /etc/apt/sources.list.d/nodesource.list_ and change the distro name to xenial as the rep has no hook for loki
+- go: `sudo nano /etc/apt/sources.list.d/nodesource.list` and change the distro name to xenial as the rep has no hook for loki

 **If upgrading..**

-_apt-get purge nodejs npm_
+`apt-get purge nodejs npm`